valzi/Kowloon_Planet/pages/Alien sci fantasy.md

 7. No one has pockets.
 Wearing backpacks is weak and suggests deviant sexuality in the stronger sex.
 Carrying things in a bag is the norm.

-8. When anyone burps or farts, it's polite to say "wash your hands" but the young say "curses off" to make the saying more relatable to b he younger generation who don't believe in the old superstitions of "Hygiene."

-9. Speaking kindly of the dead makes elderly people very upset.
+8. Speaking kindly of the dead makes elderly people very upset.
 They make religious signs in response and huff or sigh or swear.

-10. Working on an even day of the week is taboo.
+9. Working on an even day of the week is taboo.
 "Working" refers to minor labors like lifting objects from the ground, not real work like cooking or farming.

-11. The elderly act as if they are unwise in order to boost the confidence of the young.
+10. The elderly act as if they are unwise in order to boost the confidence of the young.

-12. A tip is expected for service before service is rendered.
+11. A tip is expected for service before service is rendered.
 The tip amount seems to have no effect on the quality of the service.

-13. Applause is rendered by way of a single clap in unison.
+12. Applause is rendered by way of a single clap in unison.
 Nearly everyone seems to know the right moment to clap, though a few claps lag behind in larger groups.

-14. Guests are always offered a bath just after arrival.
+13. Guests are always offered a bath just after arrival.
 A "bath" is a wet towel and a bar of soap prepared for you in a private room.

-15. Anything that might be personal, private, or valuable is handled by non-owners delicately with two hands and closely examined with false awe.
+14. Anything that might be personal, private, or valuable is handled by non-owners delicately with two hands and closely examined with false awe.

-16. Different colors of flat objects (traditionally flowers or leaves but paper or cloth may be used) may be left at a person's place of residence (with a signature marking) or handed to them to communicate basic messages interpreted by context.
+15. Different colors of flat objects (traditionally flowers or leaves but paper or cloth may be used) may be left at a person's place of residence (with a signature marking) or handed to them to communicate basic messages interpreted by context.

     Add blood to any of the following to make the communication very serious/demanding/threatening.
 (Roll once and read across or roll twice until all colors are assigned.)